- Homecoming and Family Weekend 2015 Round-up: Family, Friends, Fall and Fun!

 - Communication and Literacy Skills Tests

-MTEL preparation books, materials, and sample tests are are available at most bookstores, libraries, and online.
+MTEL preparation books, materials, and sample tests are available at most bookstores, libraries, and online.
 These types of resources are often sufficient for potential M.Ed. students.

 - General Curriculum Math Subtest